 - The first was when we were cut to one cashier with nobody at customer service at prime time (1p-3pm).
 Our store manager worked customer service.
 Auditors came in telling us we'd need three registers open to meet performance, we'd fail if we didn't open two more, and having one body wasn't an excuse.
 We "failed" every audit like that.
 The results of these audits and mystery shops literally just said we didn't do our jobs.
 No mention of inadequate staffing.

 - Later, the company that couldn't afford one minute of cashier time spent (we were told) "hundreds of millions" deploying QueVision: an AI system that would tell us how many lanes to open now... and in the future!
 It used highly-expensive, infrared cameras (white things above checklanes), tracking software, monitors with three balls w/ numbers in them, and guessing software.
 It was either painfully slow or totally wrong.
 We pulled stockers from stocking shelves regularly to stand at registers doing nothing until they just impatiently walked off.
-We were ordered to not tell them it didn't work, though, on top of obeying it even when it angered customers.
+When they visited, we were ordered to not tell those deploying it that it didn't work so they wouldn't cause us problems.
+We also had to obey it even when it angered customers.
 They even bought Windows phones for managers that buzzed any time we disobeyed it.
 Corporate Office had a screen tracking all of them for the Mid-South so they could chew us out for non-compliance.
 Some of that was discontinued after years of bad results.
 I think main system is still on but idk current rules on "1+1" compliance.

 No room.
 Main thing I'll note here is that there was too much load left in the cooler in our location to receive incoming load properly.
 We'd have pallets sitting out.
 For many reasons, the ice cream especially unfreezes and refreezes.
 Then, they cut the refrigerated storage and overordered during some holidays where our turkeys, etc were in non-frozen storage (Dairy and Produce).
 We protested on food safety grounds just in case it was dangerous.
 It's an on and off problem with most consistent being frozen pallets sitting out long periods.